codepath/android_guides/Build-Automation-with-Gradle-and-Jenkins-CI.md

 You'll need to provide your own values for your **Host** and **Credentials** settings, tailored to your own systems.
 But make sure to set **Remote FS root** with the `ci/` path you created earlier.
 Also ensure that **Environment Variables** is checked under the **Node Properties** section, and fill in values for `ANDROID_HOME` and `PATH`.

 When you set this up, a Jenkins jarfile called `slave.jar` will be downloaded into your node environment `ci/` directory.

+One more detail: My build machine uses SSH on a nonstandard port.
+If this sounds familiar, you may need to hit the "Advanced" button on the **Host** section and provide the following extra values in the hidden fields:

+    Port: [your machine's SSH port number]
+    JVM Options: -Djava.awt.headless=true

 ### Create the Build Job
 Now you have a Jenkins node that's capable of running jobs.
 You're ready to create the Jenkins job that actually runs the build.